nabinhamal/Summarize/README.md

-# React + Vite
 #AI SUMMERIZER

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
--This web app is build using react js ,tailwind .
+-This web app is build using react js ,tailwind css and redux tolkit .

-Currently, two official plugins are available:
 -HOW IT WORKS:
 You will provide the url of the website and it wll summerize the article using article summarizer api from rapidapi and it also store the history in localstorage(https://rapidapi.com/restyler/api/article-extractor-and-summarizer).